Quick Answer

 That human layer is what justifies the price.
 According to Vendr’s transaction database, the average annual GovWin IQ subscription runs about $29,000, with enterprise packages reaching $119,000.
 Entry-level access starts around $13,000, though reviewers consistently note that the lower tiers exclude the analyst intelligence that makes the platform valuable.

 GovWin integrates directly with Deltek Costpoint and Vantagepoint ERP systems.
-For large prime contractors with established capture management workflows, that integration is a genuine competitive advantage—opportunities flow from discovery into pipeline management without manual data entry.
+For large enterprise contractors with established capture management workflows, that integration is a genuine competitive advantage, opportunities flow from discovery into pipeline management without manual data entry.

 Choose GovWin IQ if:

-- You pursue federal contracts regularly, especially programs over $10M
+- You pursue large national-government contracts regularly, especially programs over $10M

 - Your firm already uses Deltek Costpoint or Vantagepoint